13 Totally Amazing Things To Do in Salento Colombia

 Great for hiking, bird watching, or just taking in the breathtaking scenery of the region, Cocora Valley is a must-visit when exploring Salento.
 Accessibly by shared-jeep rides (Willy’s) from Salento’s main town square, visitors can visit Cocora Valley for a few hours of hiking and see those giant wax palms up close.

 You can read everything you need to know about hiking in Cocora Valley through our guide!

 2. Stroll down Calle Real in The Heart of Salento

 The colorful and bustling street of Calle Real.
 Home to shops, cafes, souvenir shops, and authentic artisan stores, Calle Real is one of the main (if not the main) streets in Salento.
 It’s crowded and bustling but one of the best streets in the town to wander down and enjoy.

 3. Take a Coffee Tour at Las Acacias Coffee Farm

 Next to taking a hike in Cocora Valley, taking a tour of a coffee plantation is the second absolute must-do when visiting Salento.
 There are loads of coffee plantations to choose from, two of the most popular being El Ocaso and Don Eduardo.

 While these places have fantastic reviews, we opted for something a little more on the quieter side.
 Our hotel recommended Las Acacias Coffee Farm and it was fantastic!

-The coffee farm is sustainable and a single origin, single farm roaster.
+The coffee farm is sustainable and a single-origin, single-farm roaster.
 Meaning, the only place you can get Las Acacias Coffee is from the farm itself, nowhere else.
 Las Acacias Coffee took our small tour group around their plantation showing us how they grow, harvest, and eventually roast the coffee beans.
-The tour was about an hour and costs $20,000 COP ($5-$6 USD) per person and you get a free coffee afterward.
+The tour was about an hour and cost $20,000 COP ($5-$6 USD) per person and you get a free coffee afterward.

 4. Devour The Local Delicacy, Trout